 Fear & Uncertainty

 When your brain feels overwhelmed you often experience self-doubt.
 Your mind does not like uncertainty and wants to shut down, avoid and neglect.
-Get in control and dealing with uncertainty belongs the few essential critical zen habits you need to develop.
+Get in control and dealing with uncertainty and fear of missing out belongs the few essential critical zen habits you need to develop.

 This might feel like an overwhelming list of obstacles when your brain feels overloaded.